tpimentelms/probability-of-a-word/README.md

 Code to compute a word's probability using the fixes from "How to Compute the Probability of a Word"

+For the code to reproduce our paper's experiments, see [this repository](https://github.com/tpimentelms/probability-of-a-word-experiments).

 ### Installation